caiquecastro/swatches-manager/README.md

 ## Tech Stack

+* The code is hosted on Github using Github Actions as CI and CD.
-This application was prodly made with [NestJS](http://nestjs.com/).
+* This application was prodly made with [NestJS](http://nestjs.com/).
+* This application front-end was developed with VueJs [Vue.js](https://vuejs.org/).
+* The frontend application was hosted on AWS S3.
+* The backend application was hosted on AWS EC2.
+* The database uses AWS RDS managed database.